lennysh/aap-execution-environments/README.md

 -   `podman` (or another compatible container engine)
 -   `ansible-vault`

-You will also need the `containers.podman` Ansible collection:
+You will also need one or more Ansible collections:
 ```bash
 ansible-galaxy collection install -r collections/requirements.yml
 ```